 The Edmonton Terminals service customers consisting of a diverse mix of production, refining, marketing and integrated companies.
 The Edmonton Terminals are primarily contracted under long-term, take-or-pay agreements.
-A significant majority of total revenue is take-or-pay in nature, while the remaining revenue is derived from variable fees for incremental services provided.
+A significant majority of total revenue from the Edmonton Terminals is take-or-pay in nature, while the remaining revenue is derived from variable fees for incremental services provided.

-While regional infrastructure capacity for delivery to the Edmonton area is sufficient for current production levels, the primary focus of infrastructure development is expected to be on accessing markets outside of Alberta for the majority of bitumen and heavy oil produced in Alberta, including through potential incremental merchant storage capacity opportunities at Pembina's terminals.
-In the long term, expansions of existing condensate and synthetic crude diluent supply infrastructure, as well as blended bitumen and heavy oil pipeline delivery systems, may be required depending on the rate at which oil sands and heavy oil may be produced in the future.
+While regional infrastructure capacity for delivery to the Edmonton, Alberta area is sufficient for current production levels, the primary focus of infrastructure development is expected to be on providing access to markets outside of Alberta for the majority of bitumen and heavy oil produced in Alberta, including through potential incremental merchant storage capacity opportunities at Pembina's terminals.
+In the long-term, expansions of existing condensate and synthetic crude diluent supply infrastructure, as well as blended bitumen and heavy oil pipeline delivery systems, may be required depending on future development of oil sands assets and production of heavy oil.
 See "Risk Factors - Risks Inherent in Pembina's Business - Reserve Replacement, Throughput and Product Demand".

 Given the long-term nature of oil sands and heavy oil investments, most pipelines serving existing production are underpinned by long-term transportation agreements.
 Competition primarily arises with respect to incremental supply that requires additional pipeline capacity.
-In some cases, existing pipeline companies have under-utilized assets which can be repurposed to suit a customer's needs, giving them a competitive advantage when competing for new projects.
+In some cases, existing pipeline companies have under-utilized assets which can be repurposed to suit a prospective customer's needs, giving them a competitive advantage when competing for new projects.
 In other cases, where construction of significant new infrastructure is required, pipeline companies compete for these opportunities based primarily on their operating expertise, cost of capital and commercial flexibility.

-While the limited availability of land for development in the area around the Edmonton Terminals and the significant capital investment required to enter the terminalling business are significant barriers to entry, the Edmonton Terminals are subject to competition from other rail terminals and storage facilities which are either in the general vicinity of the terminals or have gathering systems that are, or could potentially extend into, areas served by the Edmonton Terminals.
+While the limited availability of land for development in the area around the Edmonton Terminals and the significant capital investment required to enter the terminalling business are significant barriers to entry, the Edmonton Terminals are subject to competition from other rail terminals and storage facilities which are either in the general vicinity of the terminals or which have gathering systems that are, or could potentially extend into, areas served by the Edmonton Terminals.